From Landing My First Job to Meeting the President: How LinkedIn Changed My Life for the Better

 3. Maintain Relationships - LinkedIn has become one of the primary tools I use to manage relationships, whether it's staying in touch with an old colleague/classmate or following up with a new potential business partner.
 Just like a CRM stays open in the browser I always have LinkedIn queued up to stay atop of industry news and updates from within my network.
 Something simple like a promotion, birthday, or new profile picture is a wonderful reminder to send a quick note celebrating in their success, share a relevant article, or to just take time to reconnect with colleagues/friends.

 In summary, LinkedIn truly has altered the way I approach opportunities, conversations, and relationships.

 Now there's a fourth a way to leverage the LinkedIn platform: Building a Personal Brand.
 LinkedIn has introduced publishing/content creation, a new feature to empower members.
 At the end of February LinkedIn decided to grow their content generating machine even more by opening up the LinkedIn publishing platform to members.
 The initial launch included 25,000 members with plans to roll out the feature for more users over the next few months.

 So naturally as a power-user of LinkedIn and overall digital marketing guy -- I've taken my first crack at content creation.
 Now I would love to hear from you!
 How has LinkedIn impacted your career, and what unexpected connections or opportunities have you stumbled upon?
 Add your comments to my LinkedIn post.

 Editor's Note: This story was originally posted on George's profile via LinkedIn's publishing platform.
 If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
-For more inspiration, check out our Member Stories blog series.
+For more inspiration, check out more success stories.